agungsaputro/cli-challenge/README.md

 # cli-challenge

+No 2 fix
-No 2 dan 9 tidak selesai
+No 9 tidak selesai